HelloGithubC/my_fft/README.md

 3. CMake: mkdir build; cd build; cmake ../ -DCMAKE_BUILD_TYPE="Release"; make.
 And then go back the root direction to do pip install .

 ### Details
 0. "pip install ." can check if lib files exist.
 If they exist, will just install the package without compilation.
+The compilation use Makefile, so you can modify it by yourself if you meet some errors.

 1. For Makefile: it's neccessary to install pybind11 using pip or conda if you don't want to change CXXFLAGS by yourself.